KKiiim/NewStaffLearningTask/README.md

 [Cmake](https://subingwen.cn/cmake/CMake-primer/index.html) learn how to use the cmake toolchain to compile a project.
 [Node.js](https://cloud.tencent.com/developer/article/1037475 ) help to understanding the underlying principles of Node.js.
 [Linker](https://jia.je/software/2023/05/06/linker/)  learn how the linker process works.

+>
+>
+# Some SmallBUTBeautiful Programming Questions
+### Thread synchronization (state machines)
+  There are three kinds of threads:
+  Thread1 dead-loop to print the character '<'
+  Thread2 dead-loop to print the character '>'
+  Thread3 dead-loop to print the character ' '
+  Synchronize these threads, so that the terminal prints the combination of '<>< ' and '><> '.
+  Like two small fish with different tail orientations.